DevJSter/aura_hack/README.md

    - Receive practical and actionable recommendations to enhance your job search prospects.
    - Benefit from targeted advice on improving specific aspects of your professional profile.

-## Updates about How we Make API Calls ( Using the ngrok module )
+# Updates about How we Make API Calls ( Using the ngrok module )
-# API Call Updates Readme

 ## Overview